raficode2303/intro-component-with-signup-form-master/README-template.md

 ### What I learned

-- form input is as entered by the keyboard and not depend on the css visual on the page
+- form input is as shown entered by the keyboard and not depend on the css visual on the page
+- don't change the visual of text input, like text-transform: capitalize;
   Use this section to recap over some of your major learnings while working through this project.
 Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

 To see how you can add code snippets, see below: